The Department of Drama Dance is proud to announce the

 Matthew McMahan, PhD; Danielle Rosvally, PhD; Max Shulman, PhD; Megan Stahl, PhD

-The Department of Drama and Dance was very proud and
+The Department of Theatre, Dance, and Performance Studies was very proud and

 excited that drama alumni and award-winning film, television and stage actor;